michaelslice/turing-terminal-back-end/README.md

    The environment variables need to be set up next.
 Follow these steps: <br>
    - In the directory ```venv/turing-terminal-back-end/```
    - Access the ```.env``` file in your text editor.
-   - Append the following lines the file: <br>
+   - Append the following lines to the file: <br>
    ```
    ALPHA_VANTAGE_API_KEY=<Your Alpha Vantage API key>
    POSTGRES_KEY=<Your PostgreSQL database password>